Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 ### Media

--   All Images used on the card front and the background image were taken from Pexels.com website.
+-   All Images used on the card front and the background image were taken from Wikipedia.org website.
 -   The back of the card was created in word by the developer.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My family for their continued support while working on my projects and my Mentor for continuous helpful feedback.